 SIGN UP FOR A STUDENT MENTOR

-Set4ANU is an 8-week fun and free orientation program designed to assist new first-semester students as they transition to life at ANU.
+Set4ANU is an 8-week fun and free mentoring program designed to assist new first-semester students as they transition to life at ANU.

-Participating students are connected to a later-year student mentor who can help you make new friends, answer questions, and share their knowledge and networks to help mentees settle into your study at ANU.
+Participating students are connected to a later-year student mentor who can help you connect socially, build your study skills, and be an ANU guide.
 To find out more and sign up for a mentor, visit the Set4ANU webpage.

 During O-Week… and beyond